 Another one of the best Terminal emulators is Tilix, which has all the basic functionalities besides being beautiful and user-friendly.
 Based on GTK3, Tilix is one of the most interesting Terminal emulators which has support for all the basic functionalities from drag-and-drop of links and files, the grouping of Terminals, background transparency, hyperlinks to everything else you can think of.
-Tilix also has support for notifications which can be useful if you are carrying out the number of tasks and is executing the number of commands at the same time.
+Tilix also has support for notifications which can be useful if you are carrying out a number of tasks and executing a number of commands at the same time.

-The notifications can be useful to help you understand once a process is complete or something wrong happens when you are executing some task.
+The notifications can be useful to help you understand once a process is complete or if something wrong happens when you are executing some task.
 Besides having support for tabs, the grouping of tabs in Tilix can be saved to the disk, and you can start working from where you left off by loading the saved tabs from your hard drive.
 Tilix is beautiful and can be the ultimate Terminal emulator for you.

 Aminal- Terminal emulator for Linux

-The last one in my list of the top 10 alternatives for the stock Terminal emulator for Linux is Aminal.
+The last one on my list of the top 10 alternatives for the stock Terminal emulator for Linux is Aminal.
 Aminal is a modern Terminal emulator which is built by utilizing OpenGL that ensures better graphics performance compared to the other Terminal emulators available.
 If that is not something that matters to you, Aminal has Unicode support, which means it has support for all the available characters and that is undoubtedly useful.

 Aminal has a number of customization options, and you can copy to, and paste from the system clipboard which is also useful as well.
 If you come across any link on Aminal, you can simply click on the link to open it in a web browser or download some content.
-Being a modern Terminal emulator, Aminal has support for the number of unique functionalities like support for retina display, hints and overlays to execute commands faster, multi-platform support, and many more to come.
+Being a modern Terminal emulator, Aminal has support for a number of unique functionalities like support for retina display, hints and overlays to execute commands faster, multi-platform support, and many more to come.

-There are hundreds of small and big Terminal emulator, which you can find for Linux.
+There are hundreds of small and big Terminal emulators, which you can find for Linux.
 There are different Terminal emulators that come available with multiple Linux distributions, which are also downloadable on other distributions as well.
 You have the freedom to install any Terminal emulator, just the same way you can choose your own preferred distribution.
 If you want to install any other Linux distribution not present in the list, just make sure it comes with all the features you are looking for.
 You can find all the details on the homepage of the Terminal emulator that you are going to download and use.